Founder's Letter · SciPhAI · Science Counter Inc.

 → 2017

-Investigation of compositions of ontological subjects.
-Unified method for modeling unknown systems and extracting knowledge from any body of data.
+Investigation of compositions.
+A method for modeling unknown systems and extracting knowledge from data.

 US 9,842,129